shampoodleshams/i-like-telling-stories...even-with-data/final_project_Shambhavi.md

 2. I will also consider using Rotten Tomatoes' [list](https://www.rottentomatoes.com/top/bestofrt/top_100_horror_movies/) of top 100 horror movies of all time.
   This is a compilation of the highest-ranking horror movies by year, adjusted for variation in the number of reviews.

-For establishing initial context, I might consider fetching numbers from credible statistical wesbites or studies.
+For establishing background context, I might consider fetching numbers from credible statistical wesbites or studies.
 The above data sources will be used primarily for the investigation component of my project.
-While several attributes provided in the datasets are useful, I foresee identifying additional features (described in Ghoulish Outline) by myself.
-Along the way, if I come across additional helpful sources, I will reference them in my study where required.
+While several attributes provided in the datasets are useful, I foresee identifying additional features myself.
+These include components listed under Outrageously-Ghoulish Outline and Spine-chilling Sketches.
+Along the way, if I come across additional helpful sources, I will reference them in my project where required.

+While telling a compelling story with the data, I will also consider writing up a section on limitations.
+I think this project is inherently biased in the features I choose to highlight, the years and regions I look at, and the assumption that any recommendations I make will hold significant value indefinitely.

 ## Menacing Method and Medium
 I will use Shorthand for the final rendition of my story.
 I think the ease of moving through it will give my entire story better flow.
 I hope to use interactive charts, attractive type and font, and rich multimedia content.
 These might include images, simple transitions or even short video.